phicus/krill-user-guide/docs/krill2/pbx/pbxs.md

 ![PBX Recepcionists](/img/krill2/pbx/0412.png)

-If, for example, we want to create a special time frame for the holidays, we click on the add time frame button:
+If, for example, we want to create a special schedule for the holidays, we click on the add new schedule button:

 <p align="center"><img src="/img/krill2/pbx/0413.png" width="500"></p>